snoidetx/Snoidepaedia/README.md

 ## How to view

-Click this [link](https://snoidetx.github.io/Snoidepaedia) or go to [https://snoidetx.github.io/Snoidepaedia](https://snoidetx.github.io/Snoidepaedia).
+Click this [link](https://snoidetx.github.io/Snoidepaedia) or go to [https://snoidetx.github.io](https://snoidetx.github.io/Snoidepaedia).
-Release-Logs).